-- 1. Corridor plans, facility plans, and other planning projects and activities in the SKATS area, particularly work as listed in Section II Corridor and Area Plans. - 2.
-Coordinate with ODOT Region 2 on the SKATS Alternative Mobility Targets (AMT) to develop AMTs for state highways in the SKATS MPO, should ODOT continue to require AMTs (may be changed as part of OHP). - 3.
-ODOT's Planning Section: coordinate and/or comment on the updates to statewide Policy Plans including the following (date shows anticipated year of completion): - Transportation Safety Action Plan (October 2021) - Oregon Transportation Plan (2022) - Oregon Freight Plan (2022) - Oregon Highway Plan (2023)
+- 1. Corridor plans, facility plans and other planning projects and activities in the SKATS area, particularly work as listed in Section II Corridor and Area Plans. - 2.
+ODOT's Planning Section: coordinating and/or comment on the updates to statewide Policy Plans, including the following (date shows anticipated year of completion): - Oregon Transportation Plan (2023) - Oregon Freight Plan (draft out in December 2022) - Oregon Highway Plan (2023)

-- 4. Local transportation planning studies and committees: - Our Salem (update of the Salem Comprehensive Plan) - Salem Climate Action Plan - Salem-Keizer Transit Long Range Plan (see section VII) - Salem area STP funding the one that uses 5311 funds - Salem Active Transportation Network - Salem Area Safe Route to School Steering Committee - Oregon Safe Route to School Network - 5.
-Collaboration with other MPOs and Transit agencies in Oregon - Oregon Metropolitan Planning Organization Consortium (OMPOC). - Quarterly meetings of MPO/Transit agencies. - Monthly meetings with staff from Salem Keizer Transit.

-6. Modeling and Surveys

-- Participate in the Oregon Modeling Steering Committee and their related transportation modeling, research, and ad-hoc subcommittees. - Participate with ODOT and other MPOs in the Oregon Household Activity Survey (see section IV).

-7. Air Quality

-- Interagency coordination with EPA, DEQ, ODOT, etc. for consultation on Air Quality Conformity Determinations (AQCDs) for updates to the TIP and/or RTSP, as needed. - 8.
-Changes to State and Federal Legislation or Regulations - Coordination with ODOT on potential changes in federal regulations or legislation and their impacts to MPOs, including any that may arise with a new surface transportation act - Work with agencies and jurisdictions on impact of state legislation and regulations (particularly the update of Oregon's Transportation Planning Rule) that impact transportation planning in the SKATS area.
+- Oregon's Carbon Reduction Strategy Plan (draft anticipated in summer 2023) - 3.
+Coordination with local transportation planning studies, transportation committees, and coordination groups: - Salem Transportation System Plan update - Turner Transportation System Plan update - Salem-Keizer Transit Long Range Plan (completed in 2022) - Salem area STP funding committee (5311 funds for the Salem MSA area) - Salem Active Transportation Network - Salem Area Safe Route to School Steering Committee - Oregon Safe Route to School Network - MTIP/STIP Quarterly meetings - 4.
+Collaboration with other MPOs and Transit agencies in Oregon - Oregon Metropolitan Planning Organization Consortium (OMPOC) - Quarterly meetings of Oregon MPO/Transit agencies - Monthly meetings with staff from Salem Keizer Transit - 5.
+Modeling and Surveys - Participate in the Oregon Modeling Steering Committee (OMSC) and their related transportation modeling, research, and ad-hoc subcommittees. - Participate with ODOT and other MPOs in the Oregon Household Activity Survey (See section IV). - 6.
+Air Quality - Interagency coordination with EPA, DEQ, ODOT, etc. for consultation on Air Quality Conformity Determinations (AQCDs) for updates to the TIP and/or MTP, as needed. - 7.
+Changes to State and Federal Legislation or Regulations - Coordination with ODOT on potential changes in federal regulations or legislation and their impacts to MPOs, including any that may arise with a new surface transportation act. - Work with agencies and jurisdictions on impact of state legislation and regulations (particularly the update of Oregon's Transportation Planning Rule) that impact transportation planning in the SKATS area.